 Local knowledge involves a hard-won, intricate understanding of a place; it’s not easily dug up in guide books, nor is it straightforwardly fessed up by its guardians.
-When it comes to Cape Town, we’d like to think we’re in a good position to pass on our locals’ knowledge, so we set about uncovering the gems and quirks that stitch the fabric of Cape Town’s scene together.
+When it comes to Cape Town, we’d like to think we’re in a good position to pass on our local knowledge, so we set about uncovering the gems and quirks that stitch the fabric of Cape Town’s scene together.
 By creating awareness awehness, we hope that next time you visit the Mother City you’ll also be able to experience Cape Town and the spots where you can eat, shop, party and be entertained like a local.

-Yogi’s Barber Shop
+1. Yogi’s Barber Shop

 If you’re looking to get your hair cut like a local then step into Yogi’s on Buitengracht Street.
 Proudly owned and run by a 4th generation barber, Yogi’s has been around for more than a decade.
-The barber shop is reasonably priced, clean and relaxed, and the interior is kitted with the most amazing antique barber’s chairs, black and white chessboard floor, as well as the obligatory red and white baton outside.
+The barbershop is reasonably priced, clean and relaxed, and the interior is kitted with the most amazing antique barber’s chairs, black and white chessboard floor, as well as the obligatory red and white baton outside.
 Yogi’s stylists are exceptionally talented and cut hair with the same level of expertise and passion as the owner.

-Tip: Yogi’s Barber shop offers a multicultural way to experience Cape Town.
+Tip: Yogi’s Barbershop offers a multicultural way to experience Cape Town.
 He and his fellow barbers cater for all and have the skills to satisfy any customer’s needs.

-Fish on the Rocks in Hout Bay
+2. Fish on the Rocks in Hout Bay

 Capetonians know they’re never too far away from a slap-up seafood chow.
 But for what is arguably some of the freshest seafood in the city, locals know they can rely on Fish on the Rocks in Hout Bay.
 Known for their delicious fish and chips combo, it’s an authentic way to experience Cape Town, and no tour of the Cape Peninsula is complete without stopping here.
 Think crispy fish and chips with a sea breeze.